 Great family meals don’t have to be complicated.
 This mini cookbook serves up 10 easy meals, each only requiring 5 ingredients or less

 Not all of us are gourmet chefs.
 I happen to love minimal-effort freezer meals.
 They allow me to get the “chore” of cooking out of the way, while still providing nutritional dinners for my family.
 If you’re not a big fan of the kitchen, have a few low-effort dishes in your repertoire you feel confident whipping up.
-Even if it’s just macaroni and cheese, the ability to cook a meal and eat it is a necessary life skill—it’ll save you when your favorite takeout restaurant is closed for a holiday.
+Even if it’s just macaroni and cheese, the ability to cook a meal and eat it is a necessary life skill—it’ll save you when your favorite takeout restaurant is closed for a holiday, there’s no time to go to the store, or in the midst of a global pandemic.

 3. Basic Sewing